dbry/audio-resampler/README.md

 range of hardware (e.g., ESP32 to high-end ARM).
 It is also well suited for ASRC (asynchronous sample rate converter) applications because it allows the resample ratio to be modified continuously and provides a function to query the exact phase position of the resampler (required in the feedback loop of an ASRC).
+The latest version has optimizations to improve speed and accuracy when performing fixed-ratio conversions, and also supports multithreading for stereo and multichannel files.

 The package includes a command-line program (**ART**) to experiment with the resampler and serve as example code for the engine API.
 The resampling and filtering code works with only 32-bit float audio data, however